-Mandatory training, which is given on an annual basis, is on compliance, ethics, competition, conduct of business rules in securities markets, prevention of money laundering, cybersecurity and data protection.
+The mandatory training, which is provided annually, covers compliance, ethics, competency, conduct regulations in securities markets, anti-money laundering, cybersecurity, data protection and sustainability.

-In relation to the people who make up the GRC team, responsible for ensuring regulatory compliance in the company, in this financial year, in addition to the training received by the entire workforce, they have received training on:
+Regarding the individuals who make up the GRC team, responsible for ensuring regulatory compliance within the company, they have received training on the following areas in the current financial year:

-- ✓ Conflicts of interest and related parties. - ✓ Data protection. - ✓ Regulatory compliance and legal risk in the company's environment. - ✓ Whistle-blowing channel. - ✓ Supervision of non-financial information. - Prevention of money laundering.
+- ✓ Conflicts of interest and related parties. - ✓ Data protection. - ✓ Regulatory compliance and legal risks in the company's environment. - ✓ Whistleblower channel. - ✓ Supervision of non-financial information. - ✓ Anti-money laundering.

-Regarding the company's directors, on joining the company, a welcome protocol is in place which includes training on ethics, compliance, good governance, the use of privileged and confidential information, the company's internal control structure and their responsibilities and obligations as company directors, information which they ratify in various documents which they sign.
+Regarding the Company's Directors, upon joining the company, a welcome protocol is in place, which includes training on ethics, compliance, good governance, the use of insider and confidential information, the company's internal control structure and their responsibilities and obligations as company directors.
+This information is confirmed in various documents that they sign.

-In the current financial year, the company's directors have received training on:
+In the current financial year, the company's directors have received training on the following topics: